jameson-m-jolley/Gorebrum/README.md

 To deliver a viable innovative framework for creating the next generation of AIs, this project does not mind being a ginny pig for unconventional ideas.
 Our mission is to bring new technology to the hands of developers and to do so will grace and elegance with a minimal barrier to entry.

 ## project values
--respecting user privacy
+- respecting user privacy
--maintaining an open and welcoming community -encouraging dialog and teamwork
+- maintaining an open and welcoming community
+- encouraging dialog and teamwork

 ## project requirements